bahaidev/textbrowser/README.md

     1. Use ES6 modules (babel) and add browser-based testing (PhantomJS?)

+        1.  dynamic or hierarchical loading of CSS too?

     1. Review code for readability, refactoring opportunities

 1. New features (requiring UI adjustments)